MicrosoftDocs/power-pages-docs/power-pages-docs/admin/reactivate-website.md

 A website may be inactivated for the following reasons:
 - When a website trial expires or a website host is deleted from the [Power Pages home page](manage-sites.md) or the [Power Platform admin center](delete-website.md), the website host is deleted but the configuration data is kept, and the website appears in the list of **Inactive** websites.
-- An inactive website is listed even if you have never created a new website, but [transferred website configuration](migrate-site-configuration.md) from another environment.
+- When you [transfer website configuration](migrate-site-configuration.md) from another environment, the website appears in the list of **Inactive** websites in the destination environment until it is reactivated.

 ## Reactivate the website